 There is a good percentage of the general public who can be described as salt sensitive.
 This means that their blood pressures are likely to increase when they eat a high-sodium diet, and conversely, their blood pressures may be lowered by limiting dietary sodium.

 Salt sensitivity is difficult to accurately diagnose.
 Therefore, appropriate sodium recommendations are a subject of debate among nutrition experts.
 Many believe that all people should limit their sodium intakes to either treat or prevent hypertension, regardless of their present blood pressure level.
-The latest United States dietary guidelines (2010) suggest that ideally no more than 2,300 mg/day of sodium be consumed.
+The latest US dietary guidelines (2015) suggest that ideally no more than 2,300 mg/day of sodium be consumed.
 People with high blood pressure, people older than 50 years, African Americans, people with diabetes, and people with kidney disease should limit sodium intake to 1,500 mg/day.

 A major study in this area is DASH—Dietary Approaches to Stop Hypertension.
 This study found that a diet rich in fruits, vegetables, and low-fat dairy products, and low in saturated fat, cholesterol, and saturated fat—now called the DASH diet—helped lower blood pressure.